Policies and Procedures for the Use of Human Fetal Tissue (HFT) for Non-Transplantation Research Purposes in the Intramural Research Program

 The Office of IRB Operations (IRBO), OHSRP, will conduct the human subjects review of the IRB protocol to determine whether the proposed research constitutes human subjects research and, if so, determine if the informed consent that was or will be used to acquire the HFT meets applicable regulatory and policy requirements.

-All intramural scientists must be knowledgeable of the policies and legal requirements applying to HFT research.
+All intramural scientists must be knowledgeable of the policies and legal requirements applying to HFT research, including but not limited to, the requirement that HFT must not be acquired through an elective abortion or acquired for “valuable consideration.”
 Intramural Investigators are required to maintain a copy of all documentation mentioned above in their research records, and are required to indicate on the annual Biospecimen Report whether HFT related to a specific Annual Report project was acquired, used, or stored in the current fiscal year.
 The Principal Investigator’s Scientific Director is required to review the proposed use of HFT, and only proposals that are approved by the Scientific Director may be submitted for review to OHSRP.
 The Scientific Director is further required to provide oversight of the HFT use and report on this as required by the annual Management Control Survey.

 IRP oversight of HFT research conducted by intramural investigators is summarized below.